pmhalvor/website/README.md

-# perhalvorsen.com (master)
+# perhalvorsen.com Release v1.1.1: Radio

 Hello and welcome to my site!

-This master branch represents the latest, stable version of the site.
+This branch represents is the first stable release of the site with the radio branch.

+Radio features:
-Checkout the development branch to see what I currently am working on.
+- __now playing:__ See what track I currently am listening to.
+If I'm not currently listening to anything, a blank album will be shown.

+- __got suggestions?:__ Explore tracks availible on Spotify.
+Click on the track(s) you'd like to recommend.
+To remove recommendation, select the same track again in search results.

+- __recommendations:__ Click 'submit' to send recommendation(s) to database on server.

+- __recently played:__ Check out my most recent listening history.

+- more to come...

-Otherwise, take a peek at the previous releases of the site, to see what changes have been implemented.
+In the mean time, take a peek at the previous releases of the site, to see what changes have been implemented.